ermongroup/cs228-notes/representation/undirected/index.md

 {% endmath %}
 is a normalizing constant that ensures that the distribution sums to one.

 Thus, given a graph $$G$$, our probability distribution may contain factors whose scope is any clique in $$G$$, which can be a single node, an edge, a triangle, etc. Note that we do not need to specify a factor for each clique.
 In our above example, we defined a factor over each edge (which is a clique of two nodes).
-However, we chose not to specify any unary potentials i.e. cliques over single nodes (although they can be easily incorporated within e.g. edge cliques).
+However, we chose not to specify any unary potentials i.e. cliques over single nodes.

 ### Comparison to Bayesian networks

 {% marginfigure 'nb1' 'assets/img/mrf2.png' 'Examples of directed models for our four-variable voting example.
 None of them can accurately express our prior knowledge about the dependency structure among the variables.'%}
 In our earlier voting example, we had a distribution over $$A,B,C,D$$ that satisfied $$A \perp C \mid  \{B,D\}$$ and $$B \perp D \mid  \{A,C\}$$ (because only friends directly influence a person's vote).
 We can easily check by counter-example that these independencies cannot be perfectly represented by a Bayesian network.
-However, the MRF will turn out to a perfect map for this distribution.
+However, the MRF turns out to a perfect map for this distribution.

 More generally, MRFs have several advantages over directed models:

 - They can be applied to a wider range of problems in which there is no natural directionality associated with variable dependencies.
-- Undirected graph can succinctly express certain dependencies that Bayesian nets cannot easily describe (although the converse is also true)
+- Undirected graphs can succinctly express certain dependencies that Bayesian nets cannot easily describe (although the converse is also true)

 They also possess several important drawbacks:

 - Computing the normalization constant $$Z$$ requires summing over a potentially exponential number of assignments.
 We will see that in the general case, this will be NP-hard; thus many undirected models will be intractable and will require approximation techniques.
 - Undirected models may be difficult to interpret.
-- It is much easier to generate data from a Bayesian network, which is important for some applications, and appears as a subroutine in some optimization algorithms.
+- It is much easier to generate data from a Bayesian network, which is important in some applications.

 It is not hard to see that Bayesian networks are a special case of MRFs with a very specific type of clique potential (one that corresponds to a conditional probability distribution and implies a directed acyclic structure in the graph), and a normalizing constant of one.
 In particular, if we take a directed graph $$G$$ and add side edges to all parents of a given node (and removing their directionality), then the CPDs (seen as factors over a variable and its ancestors) factorize over the resulting undirected graph.
 The resulting process is called *moralization*.
 {% maincolumn 'assets/img/moralization.png' 'A Bayesian network can always be converted into an undirected network with normalization constant one.
 The converse is also possible, but may be computationally intractable, and may produce a very large (e.g. fully connected) directed graph.' %}